 There is no single "the Kanban training class."
 There are several of them, appropriate for different organizational agendas and proficiency levels.

 Kanban has three agendas -- choose the one(s) that matter to you and your company:

 The simplest, personal and team-level agenda, getting work organized, less multitasking, relief from overburdening, focus on quality

 The heart of the Kanban method is this difficult agenda, focusing on customers and business results.
 It is not about teams.
 It's about managers taking responsibility for delivering products and services to customers.
 Improve delivery, achieve greater customer satisfaction and business agility.

 Strategy, risk, identity, long-term survival and success of the enterprise.

-The one-day Team Kanban Practitioner (TKP) class satisfies the Sustainability Agenda.
+The one-day Team Kanban Practitioner (TKP) workshop satisfies the Sustainability Agenda.